Core solution

 Like all other soilborne Foc strains, Foc TR4 cannot be controlled using fungicides and cannot be eradicated from soil using fumigants.
 The optimal, economically available preventive measure is quarantine, preventing the transfer of affected land or plant material from infected to Foc TR4-free areas.

-The capacity of Foc TR4 to survive in the soil for decades, along with its lethal impact and wide host range, are among the main reasons it was ranked as the greatest threat to banana production by the World Health Organization.
+The capacity of Foc TR4 to survive in the soil for decades, along with its lethal impact and wide host range, are among the main reasons it was ranked as the greatest threat to banana production by the World Health Organization (WHO).

 The TR4 Biosecurity Standard is a key tool for preventing the spread of the pathogen to/within/from banana and plantain farms and, most importantly, it helps raise awareness about the seriousness of the disease on a global scale.